e-n-f/unixio/README.md

 ## try { u = await fp.ungetu(u); }

-Puts a UTF-32 character back into the buffer for the next `read`.
+Puts a UTF-32 character back into the buffer for the next `getu`.

 ## try { u = await fp.peeku(); }